mfbz/rift-js/docs/specs.md

 ## How It Works

-1. A developer hosts a UI widget at a public HTTPS URL.
+1. A developer hosts a Rift Frame at a public HTTPS URL.
 2. The developer shares a `rift://` URI (like in a tweet or on their site or in any webpage).
 3. When a user with **Harpoon Wallet** visits a page containing that URI:
    - Harpoon detects it in text content